hdocmsu/hdocmsu.github.io/README.md

 After deployment, the webpage will become available at `<your-github-username>.github.io`

+Note that the source code is in the `source` branch while deployment is in the `master` branch.

 ### License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).